BlueMetal/iot-edge-dynocard/dynocards-wiki/Getting-Started-page.md

 Here is a description of the 9 modules

-modbus                - the modbus protocol adapter dynoCardAlertModule   - the custom logic in C# to handle parsing all the messages and sending the alerts to the IoT Hub mlAlertModule         - the machine learning module that detects the anomalies dynocard_telemetry    - custom C# code that generates the device telemetry without the need for an actual device sql                   - the SQL Server DB dynoCardWebAPI        - a web app running on the edge that accesses the data for the local web UI dynocard_web          - the locally running web application that displays the dynocard graph
+* modbus                - the modbus protocol adapter
+* dynoCardAlertModule   - the custom logic in C# to handle parsing all the messages and sending the alerts to the IoT Hub
+* mlAlertModule         - the machine learning module that detects the anomalies
+* dynocard_telemetry    - custom C# code that generates the device telemetry without the need for an actual device
+* sql                   - the SQL Server DB
+* dynoCardWebAPI        - a web app running on the edge that accesses the data for the local web UI
+* dynocard_web          - the locally running web application that displays the dynocard graph

-the other two, edgeAgent and edgeHub, are the system provided modules that manage the edge runtime.
+* edgeAgent & edgeHub   - system provided modules that manage the edge runtime.

 #### 2.5.3 IoT Hub